ma-ha/rest-web-ui/html/modules/pong-easytable/README.md

 ## Advanced Features
 You can also append "_editable" to text columns.

+For images in the table you can specify a large image for zooming in, by <largeImageId>_zooms_<imageId>, e.g.

+	"moduleConfig":{
+		"easyCols":[
+			...
+			"Picture",
+			"ZoomImg_zooms_Picture",
+			...
+		],
+		"maxRows":"3"
+	}

 If you need actions, or filters, you find the documetation of these features in the [table module](../pong-table/).